aws/amazon-sagemaker-examples/advanced_functionality/distributed_tensorflow_mask_rcnn/README.md

    4. A [SageMaker Notebook instance](https://docs.aws.amazon.com/en_pv/sagemaker/latest/dg/nbi.html) in the VPC:
       * The EFS file-system is mounted on the SageMaker notebook instance
       * The SageMaker execution role attached to the notebook instance provides appropriate IAM access to AWS resources

-*Save the summary output of the script.
-You will need it later.
-You can also view the output under CloudFormation Stack Outputs tab in AWS Management Console.*

 #### Create SageMaker notebook instance in an existing VPC